Center for Voice & Swallowing

 Vocal Cord Dysfunction Study - Looking for Participants

+If so, and you're over 15 years old, you are a good candidate for our breathing retraining study.
 BMC and the University of Haifa are conducting a joint study on a breathing retraining program for paradoxical vocal fold motion - PVFM (also known as vocal cord dysfunction: VCD).

 PVFM can look a lot like an asthma attack, including shortness of breath or difficulty breathing.
 However, PVFM will not respond to asthma medication.
 Also, unlike asthma, a person will have more difficulty inhaling than exhaling.
-This is a common disorder among athletes; physical exertion can be a trigger.
+This is a common disorder among athletes; physical exertion, can be a trigger.

 Hadas Golan, MS/CCC-SLP